 - They figure out how to break into their chosen field by finding the right people and the right places to make their career happen.

 We were first asked to develop a curriculum based on our research for upper schoolers at Avenues: The World School New York.
-For the last 5 years, we’ve been teaching these principles and other success strategies to students from middle school through higher education, including at Stuyvesant High School and SUNY college.
+For the last 5 years, we’ve been teaching these principles and other success strategies to students from middle school through higher education, including at Stuyvesant High School, and in the SUNY and CUNY systems.

 In FUTURE ME:

 —Students find out what truly interests them using a proprietary interest inventory.

 —They discover how their interests apply to work in the real world, discovering which career path personality fits them best and creating their own goal map.

 —They figure out how to break into their chosen field, which begins with connecting with the right people through a proven proactive mentor formula.

 —They make much better career decisions about how to pursue work they love that’ll pay the bills: Better decisions about internships, which colleges to consider, what to major in, which mentors to target, which further education to pursue, which jobs to go for and how to navigate their career.